robeecodes/Gather-Round-the-Campfire/README.md

 _Gather Round the Campfire_ is a multiplayer game prototype inspired by Scouting and Mad Libs  (Stern and Price, 1958).

-To get started, download the project from the [releases](https://github.com/robeecodes/Gather-Round-the-Campfire/releases/tag/v0.1.0-alpha) section.
+To get started, download the latest version of the project from the [releases](https://github.com/robeecodes/Gather-Round-the-Campfire/releases) section.
 There is a version for Windows and a version for Linux.
 Unzip the folder and run the executable inside.

 This project is designed to run on two devices at once.